 If yes… that’s great.

-That means you know what you need to do in order to fix the problem.
+That means you know what you need to do to fix the problem.

 No!
 Unfortunately, that means you might have to reach out to an expert to have a look at your engine and associated computer-controlled electronics.

 A rule of thumb in the auto industry is to prevent instead of fix.

 Regardless of which conclusion you came to after reading this article and performing these tests, it would be best to use a fuel additive that really works to remove carbon deposits.

 These quality fuel additives will also make sure that your fuel stays clean, your injectors don’t get clogged up or overheated, plus ensure that your used and abused car always runs at its best.